Nikolay Haytov: Writing career

 His first feature article was published in 1954 in the Septemvri magazine, and he continued to work with the magazine, which printed the story Sluchay bez pretsedent (Case With No Precedent) and another article.
-Haytov then wrote articles for Rabotnichesko Delo, Kooperativno selo and other newspapers.
+Haytov then wrote articles for Rabotnichesko Delo, Kooperativno selo (The cooperative village) and other newspapers.
 Some of these articles were published in his first book Sapernitsi (Rivals) in 1957.
-Haytov was accepted as a member of the Union of Bulgarian Writers (UBW) in 1959 and worked as an editor for the newspaper Narodna kultura and the magazine Nasha rodina.
+Haytov was accepted as a member of the Union of Bulgarian Writers (UBW) in 1959 and worked as an editor for the newspaper Narodna kultura (People's Culture) and the magazine Nasha rodina (Our Motherland).
 Between 1975 and 1977 he was the chairman of the Capital Council of Culture, a member of the executive council of UBW since 1966 and its secretary between 1966 and 1968.
-In 1966 he became editor-in-chief of Rodopi magazine.
+In 1966 he became editor-in-chief of Rodopi (Rhodopes) magazine.

 In 1967, Haytov's famous book Divi razkazi (Wild Stories) was released.
 Since published in ten editions in Bulgaria and translated in 28 languages, including Chinese, it is regarded as one of the most successful modern Bulgarian literary works.
 The book is included in the UNESCO Historical Collection.

 Haytov's Izbrani proizvedeniya (Selected Works) was published in 1989 in three volumes.
 He has written over 10 stage plays, 800 articles and reviews.
 The total print of Haytov's books released in Bulgaria is over 4 million.
-He was also the screenplay writer for a number of films and TV series, including The Goat Horn (1972), Manly Times (1977), Captain Petko Voivode, Darvo bez koren, Orisiya, Semeystvo Kalinkovi, Lamyata.
+He was also the screenplay writer for a number of films and TV series, including The Goat Horn (1972), Manly Times (1977), Captain Petko Voivode, Darvo bez koren (A tree without roots), Orisiya (Fate), Semeystvo Kalinkovi (The Kalinkovi family), Lamyata (The Dragon).

 Chairman of UBW between 1993 and 1999, Haytov is the winner of numerous awards and orders.
 He has two sons, Aleksandar and Zdravets, and a daughter, Elena.
 Haytov died of leukemia in 2002.